Sometimes you have to fight your body to win, sometimes you have to fight others.

 3. Machuka Punches Gerbesallasie

 Running can be a frustrating sport.
-Unlike most other sports where the score is just numbers, say like 4-2 in football, in running you see the opposition actually pass you.
-You are racing against the clock, but you are also running against others and against yourself.
+Unlike most other sports where the score is just numbers, say like 4-2 in football, in running you see the opposition actually run past you and a likely fortune.
+At elite levels, you are racing against the clock, the competition, and against yourself.
 It can be frustrating, and sometimes, human beings don’t do frustration well.

-It might not look like it now but there was a time when the man Ethiopian king of the track Haile Gerbresellasie was most afraid of was a Kenyan called Josephat Machuka.
+It might be hard to believe now but there was a time when the Kenyan athlete the Ethiopian king of the track Haile Gerbresellasie was most afraid of was a Kenyan called Josephat Machuka.
 They were almost evenly matched in the 10,000 meters, and would often fight it out at the last lap.

-At the World Junior Championships in 1992, Machuka was fighting for first place with Gebreselassie when he saw his lead melting infront of him with just meters to the finish line.
+At the World Junior Championships in 1992, Machuka was fighting for first place with Gebreselassie when he saw his lead melting infront of him, with just meters to the finish line.
 When he realized he had lost to his main opponent, he took the fight a notch up (which is an understatement really).
-He punched him at the back of the head!
+He punched him in the back of the head!

-Of course the action was not sportsmanlike and Machuka was disqualified.
+The punch, though legendary, was not sportsmanlike and Machuka was disqualified from the race.
 But he knew that already.
 Imagine how frustrated you need to be to not even want to settle for second place.
 Machuka went on to have what qualifies as a remarkable career, but he is often remembered for that single punch.
-You can actually see the moment at 0.09 seconds on the video when he makes the decision to punch Gebreselassie.
+You can see the moment at 0.09 seconds on the video when he makes the decision to punch Gebreselassie.
 He simply has no more fucks left to give.

-Gebreselassie himself played dirty in some races.
+Gebreselassie himself no stranger to playing dirty against the competition.
 At the 10,000m race At the World Championship Final in 1993, with four laps to go, he started clipping Moses Tanui’s feet.
 Tanui told him to stop but he continued, ripping a hole through Tanui’s left shoe.
 You can see the moment it happens in 3:11 in the video below, and Tanui throws up his hands in anger.
 He discards the shoe and runs the final lap with one bare foot, finishing second to Gebreselassie.
 Unlike Machuka though, he kept his cool and only shook his remaining shoe at Gebreselassie.

 - Kip Keino and the Unwilling Gall Bladder